How long to parboil parsnips

 • Makes Them Easier to Use: Parboiled parsnips are easier to handle and cut, making them more versatile in recipes.

-See also How long to visit churchill war rooms
+See also How long is the flight from manchester to cyprus

 To parboil parsnips, simply bring a pot of water to a boil, add the parsnips, and cook them for 5-7 minutes.
 Be sure not to overcook them, as they should still be slightly firm.
 Drain the parsnips and allow them to cool before using them in your desired recipe.